michael105/slterm/README.md

 - scrollback-mouse
 - scrollback-mouse-increment
 - selectioncolors
 - xresources

-		added a commandline switch -x to enable reading the xresources, <br>
-		and a compile time switch "XRESOURCES"
+		added a commandline switch -x to enable reading the xresources, and a compile time switch "XRESOURCES"